solidjs/vite-plugin-solid/README.md

 - Support typescript (`.tsx`) out of the box
 - Support code splitting out of the box

+## Requirements

+We've recently made this module 100% esm compatible.
+As per [this document](https://nodejs.org/api/esm.html) it is strongly recommended to have at least version `14.13.0` of node installed.

+You can check your current version of node by typing `node -v` in your terminal.
+If your version is below that one version I'd encourage you to either do an update globally or use a node version management tool such as [volta](https://volta.sh/) or [nvm](https://github.com/nvm-sh/nvm).

 ## Quickstart

 You can use the [vite-template-solid](https://github.com/amoutonbrady/vite-template-solid) starter templates similar to CRA: